Australis86/network-pvr/README.md

 PVRtransfer.py %f %e
 ```

-Existing recordings can be manually processed using the `-p` option, rather than waiting for a recording to complete.
+Existing recordings can be manually processed using the `-p` option, rather than waiting for the next recording to complete. **Note**: when called by TVHeadend, the script will not transfer recordings if another recording is underway or about to begin.

 The script includes a test option (`PVRtransfer.py -t`) to do a complete check of the script and parts of the system: